Nanoruler: MIT's Nanoruler

 In 2004, MIT developed the Nanoruler, a machine that was more precise and faster at grating than any other methods at the time.
 To achieve this, MIT combined two conventional methods of grating, mechanical ruling and interference lithography, into a new technique: scanning beam interference lithography (SBIL).
 In "traditional" interference lithography, two beams of light interfere with each other producing fringes, similar to how two ripples in the water will create a standing wave where the two ripples meet.
 The standing wave is the fringe, which gets recorded onto a photoresist on top of a substrate, eventually becoming grating lines.
 The difference between the "traditional" interference lithography method and the SBIL method is the final gratings they produce.
 Interference lithography struggles to produce linear gratings and the end results are often nonlinear.
 It's not ideal, since gratings should be linear and uniform.
 With SBIL, the approach is similar to that of interference lithography but utilizes two, narrow UV laser beams that interfere and create fringes.
 The narrowness creates smaller distortions, thereby more linear fringes than interference lithography.
 The substrate is also attached to a stage, enabling the photoresist to move in a "scanning" motion.
 This motion creates the grating pattern with near 1 nm precision across a 300 nm substrate in around 20 minutes.

 Applications

-Nanotechnology is a modern field that has yet to be fully understood.
-Nanorulers allow scientists to investigate the fundamental building blocks of matter, including atoms and molecules, which is essential for advancing our knowledge of the physical and chemical properties of materials.
-As research on nanomaterials is being done, it is important for manufacturing of these nanomaterials to be scalable and efficient.
+Nanorulers allow scientists to investigate the fundamental building blocks of matter, including atoms and molecules.

 Life sciences have particularly benefited from nanotechnology.
 Nanoscale measurements are used for characterizing nanoparticles for drug delivery, studying biological molecules, and exploring cell structures at the nanoscale.
 Additionally, SPR has been well-established and widely used for biosensing.

 In MIT's case, they developed the Nanoruler machine in order to manufacture semiconductors with higher precision and at faster speeds.
 Reducing size is important in this industry because the smaller a semiconductor is, the more semiconductors can be placed within a device such as a microchip, which makes the microchip more powerful.